Planning Pickering’s 2026 Budget

 Every year, City of Pickering approves the Current (also known as the Operating) and Capital Budgets.
 The Current and Capital Budgets outline how the City will use its revenues to deliver services to residents.
 The Current Budget focuses on day-to-day expenses, while the Capital Budget covers major infrastructure and equipment requirements.

-Property taxes are the City of Pickering's main source of revenue, and the 2025 Budget will determine what the property tax levy will be in 2025.
+Property taxes are the City of Pickering's main source of revenue.
 The property tax levy is the amount of money that the City requires to provide services such as snow clearing, road repair, emergency services, parks maintenance, and libraries, to name a few.

 Watch a short video on how municipalities build their budget: